ONSdigital/dp-cli/README.md

   git clone git@github.com:ONSdigital/dp-setup
   ```

-In order to use the `dp import cmd` subcommand you will need:
+In order to use the `dp import cmd` sub-command (e.g. when you are using Neo4j; `import` is currently *not needed* if you are using Neptune) you will need:

 - [`dp-code-list-scripts`](https://github.com/ONSdigital/dp-code-list-scripts) cloned locally: